 Buckle Up and Don’t Drive Impaired This Thanksgiving Holiday

 It’s a fact: seat belts save lives.
-But a large number of passenger vehicle occupants killed during the 2018 Thanksgiving holiday weekend weren’t wearing their seat belts — especially at night.
+But many people killed in traffic crashes during the 2019 Thanksgiving holiday weekend weren’t wearing their seat belts — especially at night.

 - 54% of those killed at night were unbuckled